Phillies beat Rays behind Arrieta for fifth straight - Philly

 UP NEXT

-RHP Ben Lively will pitch Sunday's series finale for the Phillies.
-The Rays planned to announce their starter after the game.
+RHP Ben Lively will pitch Sunday's series finale for the Phillies against Rays LHP Ryan Yarbrough, who will make his first major league start.